Think about a time you heard a story that you wished was over before it started.

-When you design a logo for your business, it should always be done with your audience in mind.
+When you design a business logo for your business, it should always be done with your audience in mind.
 You want it to be something visually appealing, while also speaking to the values behind your business – because the audience you’re going to attract connects with those values.

 Monograms are memorable, and they generally have a clean, crisp, and (often) classy look.
 Consider using a monogram logo:

 Luxury or service branding is about making your customers feel like they’re being pampered in style, and nothing says posh like a logo that feels personalized.

 Think monogrammed towels, customized pillows, initialed fountain pens – all of these items are associated with a high-end clientele.
 Your monogram logo will remind people of that feeling they get when they see their own initials emblazoned on, well, anything – like you’ve gone the extra mile to take care of them.

 Because monogram logos are usually based on just 2 or 3 letters, this may be your move if the name of your company is more than one word or difficult to pronounce.
 Where a long business name might put people off, the initials of your name will cause intrigue and ask your audience to inquire more about your business.

 It can be difficult to create a logo that appeals to a multinational audience, as you’ll be catering to a diverse group of people; from language barriers to varying cultural references, the obstacles are many.
 So, when in doubt – less is more!